“Why do people respect the package rather than the man?”

 “Men are always ready to respect anything that bores them.”

 “What’d he say?
 Did you get the job?
 When do you start?”
 My aunt was on me the moment I slid into the passenger seat of her 1992 BMW M5.

 “No.” I closed my door with more force than necessary, then cringed.
 “Sorry,” I said, apologizing for my thoughtlessness.
 Her car was falling apart.
 We’d had to remove the front bumper last week when the right side had fallen off and began dragging on the road.

 The only excuse for my thoughtlessness was the bitter burn of humiliation that still stung my cheeks and blazed in my chest.
 It usually took a lot to embarrass me.
-Or, apparently, just ten minutes with Hank Weller.
-I was not feeling like myself.
+Or, apparently, a mere ten minutes with Hank Weller.
+I did not feel like myself.

 “What happened?” my aunt asked breathlessly, her tone thick with despair.